huggingface/blog/deploy-vertex-ai.md

 - In `container_spec`, you provide the URI of a Docker image that will be used to serve predictions.
-Vertex AI provides [pre-built images]((https://cloud.google.com/vertex-ai/docs/predictions/pre-built-containers)) to serve TensorFlow models.
-But you can also use your custom Docker images when using a different framework
+Vertex AI provides [pre-built images]((https://cloud.google.com/vertex-ai/docs/predictions/pre-built-containers)) to serve TensorFlow models, but you can also use your custom Docker images when using a different framework
   ([<u>an example</u>](https://cloud.google.com/blog/topics/developers-practitioners/pytorch-google-cloud-how-deploy-pytorch-models-vertex-ai)).

 - `model_service_client` is a